CubeVic/My_notes/docs/Coding/Python/sqlalchemy.md

 Sometimes wen we update one table we need to propagate those changes to the other related tables, these changes can be simple updates (cascade updates) or deletes ( cascade deletes).
 SQLAlchemy ORM enables developers to map cascade behavior when using `relationship()`  the most common cascade:

-* `save-update`
-* `delete`
-* `delete-orphan`
-* `merge`
+* `save-update`: Indicates that when a parent object is saved/updated, child objects are saved/updated as well.
+* `delete`: Indicates that when a parent object is deleted, children of this object will be deleted as well.
+* `delete-orphan`: Indicates that when a child object loses reference to a parent, it will get deleted.
+* `merge`: Indicates that `merge()` operations propagate from parent to children.

->The default behavior of cascade is limited to cascades of the so-called save-update and merge settings.
-The typical “alternative” setting for cascade is to add the delete and delete-orphan options; these settings are appropriate for related objects which only exist as long as they are attached to their parent, and are otherwise deleted.
+>The default behavior of cascade is limited to cascades of the so-called `save-update` and `merge` settings.
+The typical “alternative” setting for cascade is to add the `delete` and `delete-orphan` options; these settings are appropriate for related objects which only exist as long as they are attached to their parent, and are otherwise deleted.

+### SQLAlchemy Sessions